IST is a national sampling scheme based on the British Standard BS 6002-1:1993 (sampling procedures for inspection by variables).

 In-service testing (IST) is a national sampling scheme for gas and electricity meters based on the British Standard BS 6002-1:1993 (sampling procedures for inspection by variables).

 Suppliers are requested to submit the required number of samples to approved IST test stations for laboratory testing.
-Finally, RD collates the test results and assesses the performance of individual meter populations using the agreed criteria.
+Finally, OPSS collates the test results and assesses the performance of individual meter populations using the agreed criteria.

 Scope of IST

-RD has established a further expert group (IST4) to implement the IST scheme.
+OPSS has established a further expert group (IST4) to implement the IST scheme.
 This group is open to all interested parties including energy suppliers, asset owners, trade organisations and meters manufacturers.

 The Industry Metering Advisory Group (IMAG), sponsored by ELEXON and Ofgem, set up the IST and Post-MID expert group (IST1), to develop proposals for the in-service accuracy monitoring of MID approved domestic type gas and electricity meters.
 A further expert group (IST2) was subsequently established to develop additional proposals to ensure the other legislative requirements aside from meter accuracy were also covered.

 The combined proposals of these groups were published in the IST group 1 and 2 report that was accepted by IMAG and Ofgem in 2008.
 These proposals set out a methodology based on sample testing whereby energy suppliers and asset owners can demonstrate they are fulfilling their statutory obligation to keep their meter populations in proper order for correctly registering the quantities of gas and electricity consumed.

 A further expert group (IST3) was then established to consider the costs of the IST scheme and possible governance arrangements.
 The findings of this group were published in the IST group 3 report in 2009.
 A joint consultation on the governance options was subsequently published.